TamasPinter/prework-study-guide/README.md

 # Tomas' Prework Study Guide Notes

+## Description

-## A collection of my notes and important pieces of information I've found while preparing my work.
+A collection of my notes and important pieces of information I've found while preparing my work.
 While preparing for this course, there was a lot of useful information presented, and this is a summary of my collected notes so far.
 Constructing a well organized space for the information made stream-lining and absorbing information much easier.

 ## Table of Contents